 12. Understand that Obsessive Compulsive Disorder (OCD) may be at the root of a child's tendency to bolt.

 Many children with autism also have OCD.
-Characteristic of OCD is a fear of doing something really awful or something harmful to themselves.
-That fear actually runs alongside a temptation to do the deed.
-They’re afraid and tempted to do it all at the same time.
+Characteristic of OCD is a fear of doing something really awful or harmful to themselves.

-While those with OCD who aren’t autistic won’t give in to the temptation, more severely autistic children might.
-It helps to know that the child really doesn’t want to escape.
+While those with OCD who aren’t autistic usually won’t give in to the temptation, more severely autistic children might.
+But it's important to understand that the child really doesn’t want to escape.

 Taking precautions such as installing double cylinder deadbolts (pictured on the first page of this article) will give your child a sense of security and relief that she is protected from her own dangerous behavior.